chriswdixon/wordpress_vin_decoder/README.md

 This plugin is licensed under the MIT License - see the LICENSE file for details.

+## Disclaimer

+**This plugin is provided "AS IS" without warranty of any kind, express or implied.** The plugin uses third-party APIs (NHTSA and optionally VinDecoder.eu) over which we have no control.
+While we strive for reliability, we cannot guarantee:

+- The accuracy or availability of VIN decoding data
+- The continued operation of third-party APIs
+- Compatibility with all WordPress configurations
+- Protection against all potential security vulnerabilities

+**Use at your own risk.** Always backup your WordPress installation before installing new plugins.

+### Professional Support

+For enterprise-grade support, custom development, or priority assistance, LeftLane.IO offers professional support contracts.
+Contact us at [info@leftlane.io](mailto:info@leftlane.io) for details on our support packages.

 ## Support

 For support and questions: